Silken Windhound Breed Information

 Cryptorchidism is a failure of one or both of the testicles in a puppy to descend into the scrotum.
 A unilateral cryptorchid has one testicle fully descended into the scrotum and one that is not.
 A bilaterally cryptorchid dog has neither testicle in the scrotum.
 These terms are frequently confused with monorchidism.
 Monorchidism means that the dog has only one testicle anywhere in the body, not necessarily just counting those in the scrotum.
 Monorchidism is a rare condition.
 Cryptorchid dogs are not considered as breeding prospects and the neuter of these dogs is more expensive as the surgery is often more invasive.
 Long-term problems that can occur with cryptorchid dogs includes temperment problems since the retained testicle cannot produce viable sperm but still is capable or producing testosterone.
 The retained testicle is also at a higher risk to develop cancer.

 Silkens at this time do not appear to be a breed heavily affected by cancer but it can and strike individual dogs and some types are more heritable than others.
 Talk with your breeder about the cancers that they have had experience with in their kennel and lines.
+We are paticipating with an ongoing study to keep track of those dogs that have been affected by cancer to help us keep track and understand our breed better.

 Tips for the new owner